When Stochastic Rewards Reduce to Deterministic Rewards in Online Bipartite Matching: Preliminaries

 \textbf{Non-anticipative algorithms:} For the stochastic rewards setting, we say that an algorithm $\mc{A}$ (could be online or offline) is non-anticipative when it does not know the realization (success/failure) of an edge before it is included in the matching.
 The outcome of an edge is revealed to $\mc{A}$ immediately after it includes the edge in the matching.
 Note that an any algorithm for stochastic rewards is well defined on instances with deterministic rewards (which are special cases).

 We use $\alg$ to denote the Perturbed Greedy algorithm for stochastic rewards.
 We use $\opt$ to denote the non-anticipative offline benchmark for stochastic rewards.
 Given an instance $\nu$ of some setting and an algorithm $\mc{A}$ for the setting, we use $\mc{A}(\nu)$ to denote the expected total reward in the setting with expectation taken over the intrinsic randomness in the (possibly randomized) algorithm as well as the randomness in the instance (such as stochastic rewards).
 In particular, $\alg(\nu)$ and $\opt(\nu)$ denote the expected total reward on instance $\nu$ of \alg\ and \opt\ respectively.
+Finally, we define the notion of a value preserving distribution.
+The notion plays an important role in our main results.

+\textbf{Value preserving distribution:} Given an instance $\nu$ of the stochastic rewards problem and a distribution $\mc{D}_\nu$ over instances of the stochastic rewards problem, we say that $\mc{D}_\nu$ is value preserving if for every non-anticipative algorithm $\mathcal{A}$,